-She works all audience ranges with her full country style dance band which is proverbially known as 'The Bona Fide Accompaniment' and shines as an equally compelling solo performer.
-She most commonly performs as a duo with upright bassist Tom Crail.
-Her song repertoire ranges from classic country (Merle Haggard, Johnny Cash, Patsy Cline, Dolly Parton), Western Swing (Bob Wills, Cindy Walker, Jimmy Wakely), folk (cowboy yodeling, Swiss yodeling, Irish, French, Spanish) and a few pop cover songs (Melanie Kafka, The Black Keys, The Beatles, Haddaway, Donna Summer).
-She also leads the reggae style country cover band, Cowboy Irie.
+She works all audience ranges with her full country style dance band which is proverbially known as “The Bona Fide Accompaniment” and shines as an equally compelling solo performer.
+Her song repertoire ranges from classic country (Alan Jackson, Johnny Cash, Dolly Parton), Western Swing (Bob Wills, Cindy Walker, Jimmy Wakely), folk (Melanie Kafka, cowboy yodeling, Swiss yodeling, Irish, French, Spanish) and a few pop cover songs (Prince, The Beatles, Haddaway, Donna Summer).
+She also leads the reggae style country cover band Cowboy Irie.

 Keep up with the little lady right here on her schedule.